Quantitative Introspection in Language Models: Tracking Emotive States Across Conversation: Methods

 \subsection{Concept probes}

 We train probes for four emotive concept pairs: \emph{sad vs.\ happy} (wellbeing), \emph{bored vs.\ interested} (interest), \emph{distracted vs.\ focused} (focus), and \emph{impulsive vs.\ planning} (impulsivity).
-Each probe is a contrastive mean-difference direction \citep{Zou2023}: for a set of $N = 20-24$ neutral questions (e.g., ``Explain how photosynthesis works''), we generate completions under two opposing system prompts that induce the positive and negative poles of the concept, extract hidden-state activations from all layers, and compute the concept vector at each layer $l$ as:
+Each probe is a contrastive mean-difference direction \citep{Zou2023}: for a set of between 20 and 24 neutral questions (e.g., ``Explain how photosynthesis works''), we generate completions under two opposing system prompts that induce the positive and negative poles of the concept, extract hidden-state activations from all layers, and compute the concept vector at each layer $l$ as:

 where $\bar{\mathbf{h}}_l^{+}$ and $\bar{\mathbf{h}}_l^{-}$ are the mean hidden-state representations (averaged over all assistant tokens) of completions under the positive and negative system prompts, respectively.
-We select the best layer $l^*$ as the one maximizing Cohen's $d$ on a set of held-out evaluation texts (separate from the training prompts), with the search restricted to the middle 60\% of layers, to lower the chance of selecting layers that mainly capture syntactic or grammatical differences between prompt and/or response structure.
+We select the best layer $l^*$ as the one maximizing Cohen's $d$ on a set of held-out evaluation texts, with the search restricted to the middle 60\% of layers (layers 5--23 in the 28-layer 3B model; Appendix~\ref{app:probes} gives the corresponding ranges for the other models), to lower the chance of selecting layers that mainly capture syntactic or grammatical differences between prompt and/or response structure.
 The probe score window then includes $l^*$ and its two nearest neighbours on each side.

-Two of the four probes (wellbeing and impulsivity) were deliberately trained with opposite polarity relative to the self-report scale: the positive training pole is \emph{sad} for wellbeing and \emph{planning} for impulsivity, and in both cases it corresponds to the low end of the later self-report question.
-However, scores for these probes are sign-corrected before analysis so that higher probe scores align with higher self-report values in all results showed throughout this study.
-This design choice serves as a control, verifying that positive results are not an artifact of shared polarity conventions.
-Random-direction controls, using vectors of equal per-layer norm drawn from an isotropic distribution, serve as the primary null comparison.

 Full details on system prompts, training questions, evaluation texts, and sign conventions are provided in Appendix~\ref{app:probes}.